SvOlli/sorbus/doc/site/jam/sweet16.md

 | NP ea | $0E | $xx | no operation, reading dummy argument |
 | NP ea | $0F | $xx | no operation, reading dummy argument |

-These opcodes do nothing like the 6502 NOP instruction.
+These opcodes do nothing similar to the 6502 NOP instruction.
 Unlike that instruction, it also reads the following byte, so they behave more like a branch never taken.